hyxhuynh/PizzaAlgo/Algo.md

 Decide which business to order from
 Decide which type of pizza to order
-Call the pizza company AAA
+Call the pizza company AAA and BBB